Toloka/docs/en/guide/faq/finance.md

 {% endcut %}

-{% cut "When I top up my account, I see an amount 1000 times greater than I planned.
-What happened?" %}

-That's normal.
-For example, if you entered $25 and you see "25,000", it's still $25 with a decimal delimiter.
-Your account will be topped up by $25 at the current exchange rate.
-You'll see the amount in rubles when you proceed to payment.

-{% endcut %}

 {% cut "Why do we top up our account in a non-Russian currency?" %}

 Toloka is an international platform for users from different countries.
 The platform is provided by the Swiss company Yandex Services AG.